rklaehn/rklaehn.github.io/_posts/2015-12-18-array-based-immutable-collections.md

 ---
 layout: post
-title: [abc](https://github.com/rklaehn/abc) - Array based immutable collections
+title: Array based immutable collections
 ---

-Wrap arrays as fast, immutable collections
+[abc](https://github.com/rklaehn/abc) - Wrap arrays as fast, immutable collections

 -----

+# Motivation

 Primitive arrays are fast and compact in memory.
 But they are mutable, have a lot of quirks, and do not even have a working equals and hashCode.
 So they are rarely used as data structures in scala.

 This library wraps primitive arrays as **immutable** sequences, sets and maps.
 Now at first, the idea of having an immutable data structure backed by a single flat array without any sort of tree structure might seem *ridiculous*.
 Updating a single element is going to require copying the entire array and is thus going to be an O(n) operation.

 But take a look at the typical usage patterns for immutable collections.
 Often, you transform the entire collection repeatedly with a sequence of map, flatmap and filter operations.
 So optimizing for single element updates at the expense of things like compact in-memory representation might not be worth it.

+Now obviously *building* a collection by starting with an empty immutable collection and then adding all elements one-by-one would be an O(n<sup>2</sup>) operation and thus totally unacceptable.
+But *intentionally* doing this is also very rare in my experience.
+Usually you have some sort of sequence or iterable which you want to convert into a collection.
+That can always be done in at most O(n log n) using [the sonic reducer](https://github.com/rklaehn/sonicreducer).
+But I might get to that later.

 # Benchmarks